harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 -  **Progress**: Done
 - **Collaborators**: [Xihong Lin](https://www.hsph.harvard.edu/xihong-lin/),  [Dr. Jordan Shlain](https://www.linkedin.com/in/drjordanshlain/), [Jim Yong Kim](https://en.wikipedia.org/wiki/Jim_Yong_Kim), [Harvey Feinberg](https://www.hsph.harvard.edu/harvey-fineberg/), [Dan Sinker](https://twitter.com/dansinker), [Erik Garrison](https://twitter.com/erikgarrison), and [John Battelle](https://twitter.com/johnbattelle)

 Erik had the great idea of reaching out to Xihong Lin and doing an op-ed with her.
-Her work is amazing and instrumental in helping us understand how COVID-19 spreads in our communities.
+Her work is impressive and instrumental in helping us understand how COVID-19 spreads in our communities.

 We connected and jammed out the first version of the op-ed.
 Eventually, we were able to get a fantastic group of people together and publish the op-ed in the NYT.
 I still think that the idea around smart quarantine, if executed properly, would have allowed the U.S. to exit lockdown.